 3. Buying a property is convoluted

 If you’re lucky enough to be buying a property in the UK, be prepared for a lengthy process.
 There are numerous steps involved, and the need for lawyers on both sides means everything drags on for months.

 4. National Trust membership is worth it

-The National Trust manages the majority of the UK’s heritage sites, beautiful parks, forests and impressive mansions full of historic treasures.
-Visiting such sites is one of the favourite past times for the locals.
+The National Trust manages the majority of the UK’s heritage sites, beautiful parks, forests, and impressive mansions full of historic treasures.
+Visiting such sites is one of the favorite pastimes for the locals.
 Buying a membership gives you access to all of them, so it’s a great idea if you love historical sites.

 5. British food culture is… interesting

-Chicken Tikka is the UK’s national dish, despite it being an Indian-inspired dish.
-But, this is a country that used to count jellied eels and offal amongst its go-to dishes, so at least it’s moving up in the world.
+Chicken Tikka is the UK’s national dish despite being an Indian-inspired dish.
+But this is a country that used to count jellied eels and offal amongst its go-to dishes, so at least it’s moving up in the world.